These include articles:

-- 19 – this is your right to protection from violence
+- 19 – is your right to protection from violence

-- 33 – is your right to protection from dangerous drugs, or the effects or your parent or guardian using dangerous drugs
+- 33 – is your right to protection from dangerous drugs or the effects of your parent or guardian using dangerous drugs

 - 34 – says that you have a right to be protected from sexual abuse